 - 12. When an "I" (incomplete) grade is assigned to a student at the end of the semester deadline, the "contingency" grade submitted by the instructor will be used to calculate GPA. - 13.
 In computing GPAs for purposes of this policy, the College's grading system shall be observed.
-Effective academic year 2004-2005, the "N" grade has been abolished by Leeward Community College and will no longer be used in determining a student's academic standing.
+Courses for which "N" grades are received shall be considered as failing.